 Tax return in Spain if it’s your first year as a Spanish tax resident

-Remember, if it’s your first year as a Spanish tax resident, you have to file a declaration irrespective of your income.
 Spanish income tax declarations are made using the form Modelo 100.
-At the time of writing, the deadline for submission was 30th June 2020 for the preceding tax year.
+At the time of writing, the deadline for submission was 30th June 2021 for the preceding tax year.
 You can find advice about how to complete the form on the Spanish Tax Authority website.
 Alternatively – and advisably – you should seek advice from an expert about how to complete your tax return in Spain.

 Tax return in Spain